Thursday, February 14, 2013

 Did they become Marxists?
 Of course not.
 Did they come to like and respect people who thought differently?
 I think so, as did the kids.

-As for me, they are the teaching memory that matters most.
+As for me, they are the teaching memory that matters most and I've thought of them many times in writing this blook.

 # # #

-Much later, I came upon an incident in French history like that at Kent State.
-In 1871 Breton soldiers fired on an unarmed crowd, killing 11 demonstrators.
+Much later, I learned about a French catastrophe that resembles that of Kent State.
+In 1871 Breton soldiers fired on unarmed demonstrators, killing 11.
 Their hate had a reason: During the Revolution soldiers of the republic had slaughtered their people.

 in African history

-and left for field work in the Ivory Coast.
+and left to do research in the Ivory Coast.

 * * *